harttle/liquidjs/README.md

 ## Contribution Guide

-1. Make a fork.
-2. Write a test to demonstrate your feature is not supported yet.
+1. Write a [test][test] to define the feature you want.
-3. Optionaly, change source files to make all test pass.
+2. Just initiate an issue, or optionally:
-4. Create a pull request.
+3. Get your test pass and make a pull request.

 [nunjucks]: http://mozilla.github.io/nunjucks/
 [liquid-node]: https://github.com/sirlantis/liquid-node